ouspg/CompSec-return-templates/Lab2Template/README.md

 You can complete this task in two ways.
 You can do the predefined task or you can suggest a task that interests you and do that. __Contact the course assistants__ and describe them what you are interested on doing/trying to do.
 If they say it is good you can do that as your task 4.

-*Return predefined task(s) here.
-If you chose to implement something own, you can make own folder for it if you want.*
+*Return predefined task(s) here or into separate folder.
+If you chose to implement something own, return them to separate folder.*